digitalearthafrica/crop-mask/README.md

 ## Description

-The notebooks and scripts in this repository build cropland extent (crop/non-crop) maps for each of the seven simplified Agro-Ecological Zones (AEZ) shown in figure 1.
+The notebooks and scripts in this repository build cropland extent (crop/non-crop) maps for each of the eight simplified Agro-Ecological Zones (AEZ) shown in figure 1.
 The process for building models and generating test classifications for each AEZ are contained in their namesake folders within the `testing/` directory (e.g. `testing/eastern_cropmask`).

 For generating production runs of the crop mask, refer to the `production/` directory.